HEDS Annual Conference

 Asheville, North Carolina

 The annual conference brings together people from small colleges and universities in an informal setting to present on and discuss topics related to assessment, institutional research, and institutional effectiveness.
 We welcome participants from all colleges and universities—you do not have to be from a HEDS institution or an institutional researcher to attend this conference.
-We invite you to submit a proposal.

 - Will Miller, Executive Director of Institutional Analytics, Effectiveness, and Planning, Flagler College